adanlbenito/flexfx_kit/README.md

 Example Application #3 - Overdrive
 ----------------------------------

-Overdrive example demonstrating up/down sampling, anti-aliasing filters, and the use of look-up tables and lagrange interpolation to create a simple preamp model.
-Up/down sampling by a factor of 2 brings the internal sampling rate to 384 kHz to help manage the alialising of harmonics created from the nonlinear beharvior of the preamp.
+Overdrive example demonstrating up/down sampling, anti-aliasing filters, and the use of look-up tables and Lagrange interpolation to create a simple preamp model.
+Up/down sampling by a factor of 2 brings the internal sampling rate to 384 kHz to help manage the aliasing of harmonics created from the nonlinear behavior of the preamp.

 ```C
 #include "flexfx.h"